When you have a problem...

 Bring your issue to the attention of the dentist.
 The dentist or office manager should be able to address your issue.
 Simply bring it to the practitioner's attention by calling the office.

-If you do not wish to discuss the dispute or "confront" the dentist, send your complaint in writing—certified mail or by facsimile will guarantee receipt.
+If you do not wish to discuss the dispute or "confront" the dentist, send your complaint in writing—certified mail.
 When you contact the dentist, make sure you are prepared to discuss:

 By contacting the dentist with your issue before going through other grievance processes, you will likely resolve your issue quickly.